A. Arun

 Lieutenant General Ananthanarayan Arun, PVSM, YSM, SM, VSM is a retired general officer of the Indian Army.
-He was the Chief of Staff of the South Western Command, Jaipur.
-He previously served as the General Officer Commanding Dakshin Bharat Area.
-He earlier served as the officiating Commandant of the Officers Training Academy, Chennai.
+He last served as the Chief of Staff of the South Western Command, Jaipur.
+He earlier served as the General Officer Commanding Dakshin Bharat Area and as the officiating Commandant of the Officers Training Academy, Chennai.

 Early life and education

 Arun was born in Dindigul, Madurai in Tamil Nadu on 17th Dec 1964.
 He secured an All India Rank of 13 in the Joint Entrance Examination for entry into the Indian Institute of Technology.
 Even after getting such an impressive rank he decided to leave IIT Madras and chose to join the National Defence Academy, as part of the 67th course.
 He then was part of the 77th course of the Indian Military Academy.

 Military career

 Arun was commissioned into the 8th battalion, The Grenadiers (8 GDRS) in December 1985.
 He attended the Defence Services Staff College, Wellington.
 In the rank of Colonel, he raised the 55th battalion, The Rashtriya Rifles (The Grenadiers).
 The battalion was deployed in a counter-insurgency role in Pulwama.
 For his command of 55 RR, he was awarded the Sena Medal for gallantry on 15 August 2005.
 In 2007, while still in command of 55 RR, he was awarded the Chief of the Army Staff's Commendation.
 He subsequently attended the Centre for Defence and Strategic Studies, Canberra.

 Promoted to the rank of Brigadier, Arun commanded the 7 Sector Rashtriya Rifles in Handwara.
 For his command of 7 Sector RR, he was awarded the Yudh Seva Medal on 26 January 2014.
 He was then selected to attend the National Defence College in New Delhi, as part of the 55th course.

 As part of the United Nations, Arun has served in the United Nations Transitional Authority in Cambodia and in the International Task Force as part of the United Nations Mission in Sierra Leone.
 He also served at the Headquarters of the United Nations working on the forecasting and structuring of large coalitions including significant civilian components.
 Arun also attended the United Nations Senior Mission Leaders Course conducted in Geneva, Switzerland.